K2eatures/kreatures-framework/README.md

 The island exhibits changing **weather conditions** with various impacts:

-* **CLOUDS** weather is neutral and has no impact at all on the agent
+* **CLOUDS** weather is neutral and has no impact at all on the agent.
-* **SUN** the agent automatically recharges his battery with solar panels
+* **SUN** the agent automatically recharges his battery with solar panels.
-* **STORM_OR_RAIN** the agent moves and works more slowly then usual, which the agent has to consider when planning his battery duration
+* **STORM_OR_RAIN** the agent moves and works more slowly then usual, which the agent has to consider when planning his battery duration.
-* **THUNDERSTORM** has the same effect as storm or rain, but additional agent and site are endangered by lightling, if the site is not secured respectively the agent did not seek shelter
+* **THUNDERSTORM** has the same effect as storm or rain, but additional agent and site are endangered by lightning, if the site is not secured respectively the agent did not seek shelter.

 Eventually the agent can perform the following **actions**, to interact with it's environment: